Terms & conditions

 These definitions apply wherever they appear on Countrywide’s Website:

 Account Administrator: an Authorised User in Your Firm who administers Your Firm’s Monthly Account and accesses the account administration area within Countrywide’s Website

-Authorised Users/You: Any Solicitor, Legal Executive, Licensed Conveyancer or individual acting under the supervision of a Solicitor, working on behalf of a firm authorised by the Financial Conduct Authority (FCA), or registered (or in the process of being registered) on the FCA’s Exempt Professional Firms register, to undertake insurance mediation business
+Authorised Users/You: Any Solicitor, Legal Executive, Licensed Conveyancer or individual acting under the supervision of a Solicitor, working on behalf of a firm authorised by the Financial Conduct Authority (FCA), or registered (or in the process of being registered) as an ancillary insurance intermediary, to undertake insurance distribution business.

 Countrywide/We/Our/Us: Countrywide Legal Indemnities Ltd, authorised and regulated by the Financial Conduct Authority.
 Firm Reference Number 311764

 Countrywide’s Website: A website provided by Countrywide for use by Authorised Users, including Elite

 Elite: the quote engine within Countrywide’s Website for use by Authorised Users

 Firm Administrator: an Authorised User in Your Firm who administers contact and office details for Your Firm on Countrywide’s Website

 Legal Indemnities: A range of UK property related insurances underwritten by Countrywide on behalf of the Insurer